ankur-2103/snapnews/README.md

 This will start the development server.
 Open your browser and visit http://localhost:5173 to view the application.

 Check out the demo usage of this project [here](https://drive.google.com/file/d/1bRscpUy-DTFzvOOj_rAlO9uVGDIty7bC/view?usp=sharing).

-## Contributing

-We welcome contributions from the community.
-If you'd like to contribute to this project, please follow these guidelines :

-   1. Fork the repository.
-   2. Create a new branch for your feature or bug fix.
-   3. Make your changes and commit them.
-   4. Push your branch to your fork.
-   5. Create a pull request with a clear description of your changes.